Killing of Akai Gurley

-Akai Gurley, a 28-year-old black man, was fatally shot on November 20, 2014, in Brooklyn, New York City, United States, by a New York City Police Department officer.
+Akai Gurley, a 28-year-old Black American man, was fatally shot on November 20, 2014, in Brooklyn, New York City, United States, by a police officer.
 Two police officers, patrolling stairwells in the New York City Housing Authority (NYCHA)'s Louis H. Pink Houses in East New York, Brooklyn, entered a pitch-dark, unlit stairwell.
 Officer Peter Liang, 27, had his firearm drawn.
 Gurley and his girlfriend entered the seventh-floor stairwell, fourteen steps below them.
 Liang fired his weapon; the shot ricocheted off a wall and fatally struck Gurley in the chest.
 A jury convicted Liang of manslaughter, which a court later reduced to criminally negligent homicide.

 On February 10, 2015, Liang was indicted by a grand jury (seven men and five women) for manslaughter, assault, and other criminal charges (five counts total) after members were shown footage of the unlit house and the 9mm Glock used in the shooting.
 In evaluating the possibility of equipment failure, they concluded that the 11.5-pound (51-newton) trigger could not have been fired unintentionally.
 Liang turned himself in to authorities the next day and was arraigned.
 He was convicted of manslaughter and official misconduct on February 11, 2016, facing up to 15 years of prison time.
+The following day (February 12, 2016), Liang's partner, Shaun Landau, was fired by the NYPD.

 The conviction galvanized the Chinese community in New York City and across the United States.
 Many felt that Liang (an Asian American) was being used as a scapegoat; Chinese Americans organized rallies in major cities via WeChat, Facebook, Twitter, and email.

 On March 28, 2016, prosecuting Brooklyn District Attorney Kenneth P. Thompson recommended to Kings County Supreme Court Judge Danny Chun that Liang serve only house arrest and community service for his sentence.
 On April 19, 2016, Justice Chun sentenced Liang to five years probation and 800 hours community service after downgrading his manslaughter conviction to criminally negligent homicide.